Written by:

 - Doctor of osteopathic medicine (D.O.): These professionals can offer both medication and treatment, including mental health assessments and behavioral counseling

-- Licensed clinical psychologist: these experts provide counseling and therapy; some states allow them to prescribe medications as well
+- Licensed clinical psychologist: These experts provide counseling and therapy; some states allow them to prescribe medications as well

-- Clinical social worker: these professionals provide child and family mental health support such as group therapy
+- Clinical social worker: These professionals provide child and family mental health support such as group therapy

-- Licensed Family Counselor: these therapists have Marriage and Family Therapy (MFT) certification and provide all kinds of mental health and substance abuse support
+- Licensed Family Counselor: These therapists have Marriage and Family Therapy (MFT) certification and provide all kinds of mental health and substance abuse support

-- Clinical Nurse Specialist (CNS) and Nurse Practitioners (NP): similar to an MD or DO, these practitioners, whether CNS or NP, can provide basic mental health support and in some states, may be able to provide medication prescriptions
+- Clinical Nurse Specialist (CNS) and Nurse Practitioners (NP): Similar to an MD or DO, these practitioners, whether CNS or NP, can provide basic mental health support and in some states, may be able to provide medication prescriptions

-- Physician Assistant (PA): some physician assistants, with the proper training and under the supervision of a psychiatrist, can also provide mental health care
+- Physician Assistant (PA): Some physician assistants, with the proper training and under the supervision of a psychiatrist, can also provide mental health care

 Finding an Out-of-Network Therapist

-However, those individuals with mental health insurance plans that cover some portion of the out-of-network provider fees can often find a therapist, counselor, or psychiatrist by searching these terms online or using an old-fashioned phonebook.
+Some types of insurance plans, such as Health Maintenance Organizations (HMO) like Kaiser, may exclude out-of-network services.
+That means you’d pay the entire cost of your mental health visits yourself, out of your own pocket.
+However, those with mental health insurance plans that cover some portion of the out-of-network provider fees can often find a therapist, counselor, or psychiatrist by searching these terms online or using an old-fashioned phonebook.
 Another option is to ask for a referral from your primary care physician.

 An out-of-network provider may not choose to submit the cost of your visit as a claim to your insurance carrier.
 In that case, you will need to request a “superbill” from your therapist and submit a claim for reimbursement.
 A superbill is more than a receipt for services paid.
 Instead, it provides additional information such as your personal details, date of service, and diagnosis.
 That allows your insurance company to reimburse you based on your co-pay and UCR caps.